phorton1/base-apps-gitMUI/docs/readme.md

 ## Also See (Dependencies)

-Besides being run as an installed EXE file, for developers gitUI can be run directly from the **Perl source** in this folder.
+Besides being run as an installed EXE file, for developers gitMUI can be run directly from the **Perl source** in this folder.

-From a Perl point of view, gitUI **depends** on my [base-Pub](https://gitHub.com/phorton1/base-Pub) library, which must also be installed.
-And there are many other Perl libraries that must be installed for gitUI to work,
+From a Perl point of view, gitMUI **depends** on my [base-Pub](https://gitHub.com/phorton1/base-Pub) library, which must also be installed.
+And there are many other Perl libraries that must be installed for gitMUI to work,
 notably:

 - Git::Raw
 - Win32::ChangeNotify
 - wxPerl

-gitUI and all of my other Windows GUI applications depend on [wxPerl](https://gitHub.com/phorton1/src-wx-wxPerl).
+gitMUI and all of my other Windows GUI applications depend on [wxPerl](https://gitHub.com/phorton1/src-wx-wxPerl).
 My repo contains a slighly modified version of wxPerl that I have worked with for years, but the program *should* work with any Perl